 More Dog Breeds and Further Research

-Is the American Staffordshire Terrier the right dog for you?
-Before you decide, be sure to do plenty of research.
-Talk to other American Staffordshire Terrier owners, reputable American Staffordshire Terrier breeders and American Staffordshire Terrier rescue groups to learn more.
+Before you decide whether the American Staffordshire terrier is the right dog for you, be sure to do plenty of research.
+Talk to other Am Staff owners, reputable breeders, and rescue groups to learn more.

 There’s a whole world of potential dog breeds out there—with a little research, you can find the right one to bring home!